KoukeNeko/FinderHover/README.md

 ## 📝 What's New in Version 1.2.4.1

-- 🐛 **Bug Fix: Hover Window Persistence on App Switch**
+### 📦 New DMG Installer

-  - Fixed hover window not disappearing when switching apps via Spotlight or other methods
+Now available as a DMG disk image for easier installation!
+Simply drag FinderHover.app to your Applications folder.

-  - Added dual monitoring for application activation and Finder deactivation events
+**What's New:**

-  - Improved responsiveness when switching between applications
+- 💿 DMG installer with drag-to-Applications interface
-  - Hover window now instantly hides when Finder loses focus
+- 🔧 Automated build script for consistent releases
-- 🔄 **Update Checker Improvements**
+- 📝 Improved installation experience

-  - Changed from automatic download to opening GitHub Release page
+### Previous Update (v1.2.4)

-  - More control and transparency for users
+- 🐛 **Bug Fix**: Hover window persistence on app switch - Fixed window not disappearing when switching apps via Spotlight
-  - Review release notes before downloading
+- 🔄 **Update Checker**: Changed from automatic download to opening GitHub Release page for transparency

 ### Previous Update (v1.2.3)